Autism Awareness Month and a Word from Our Teachers

 The general public, at times, does not have all the necessary resources and education to understand autism or what can be done to create a better environment for those with autism.

 The day and month are about recognizing that more and more people are diagnosed with autism each year.
-It’s about understanding that just because a child has autism, doesn’t mean they won’t be fit for the workplace in the future.
+It’s about understanding that just because a teen has autism, doesn’t mean they won’t be fit for the workplace in the future.
 It’s about creating safe environments for those with autism to thrive.

 Sometimes, it can be difficult to know where to start.
 Do you just turn to Google or a friend?
 Thankfully, the Autism Society has a website dedicated to sharing resources and helping spread awareness on social media, diving into ways to promote the foundational pillars of the Autism Awareness Month.